wp-plugins/facebook-page-promoter-lightbox/readme.txt

 Contributors: Arevico
 Tags: facebook,post,plugin,lightbox,fancybox,social media,seo,facebook popup,popup
 Requires at least: 3.0
-Tested up to: 4.0
+Tested up to: 4.1
-Stable tag: 2.6.7
+Stable tag: 3.0

-All your visitors should know about your facebook page and tell their friends.
-With this plugin you can display a preconfigured Facebook Fan Page-Like Box inside a lightbox  (overlay).
+Turn website visitors into Facebook fans.
+With this plugin you can display a Facebook Fan Page-Like Box inside a lightbox  (overlay).

 == Description ==

-All your visitors should know about your facebook page and tell their friends.
-With this plugin you can display a preconfigured Facebook Fan Page-Like Box inside a lightbox (overlay).
+Turn website visitors into Facebook fans.
+With this plugin you can display a Facebook Fan Page-Like Box inside a lightbox  (overlay).

+This way visitors will always stay up-to-date and you will receive more returning visitors.

 **Features:**